Dreizaedra/Random_Password_Generator/README.txt

 Generates 2 random passwords from 8 to 18 total characters (user's choice) on button press.
 The passwords include all possible characters (like "/", "!", "#" etc etc).
-I also added a function to copy the generated passwords to clipboard whenever the user clicks them and alert him it did so.
+Also added a function to copy the generated passwords to clipboard whenever the user clicks them and alert him it did so.

 _____________________________________________________________________________